 Correlophus ciliatus, (formerly Rhacodactylus ciliatus) commonly known as Crested Gecko or Eyelash Gecko, is native to the southern region of New Caledonia (Grande Terre) and a satellite island just Southeast, Pine Island (Isle de Pins).
-Crested Geckos spend the majority of their time in low level trees and shrubs often finding secure hiding places on the ground floor to sleep during the day.
+The Crested Gecko spend the majority of their time in low-level trees and shrubs often finding secure hiding places on the ground floor to sleep during the day.
 This species is an opportunistic eater feeding on a wide range of insects as well as fruit.
-The easy care requirements, prolific breeding habbits, an intense pallet of colors and pattern, all propelled this gecko through the reptile popularity ranks.
+The easy care requirements, prolific breeding habits, an intense pallet of colors and pattern, all propelled this gecko through the reptile popularity ranks.

 Correlophus ciliatus is a hardy species that can thrive in almost any conventional cage.
-Your enclosure can be as elaborate as a naturalistic vivarium or as basic as a terrarium with plastic decor.
-Because of their arboreal nature you will want to choose an enclosure that is in a vertical position rather than horizontal.
+Your enclosure can be as elaborate as a naturalistic vivarium or as basic as a terrarium with the plastic decor.
+Because of their arboreal nature, you will want to choose an enclosure that is in a vertical position rather than horizontal.
 We also recommend three cage sizes to match the three stages of life.
-A hatchling should go right into a small enclosure of up to five gallons until they reach 5-6 months old at which point should be moved into a ten gallon enclosure.
-Around six months of age the sex can be determined by the hemipenile bulge and males should be seperated in their own enclosure.
-Females can live communily as long as they are all around the same size and fed regularly.
-Adults can thrive in fifteen to twenty gallon enclosures alone.
-For every addition to the enclosure such as a mate you should increase the cage size by 5 gallons.
-A breeding trio of one male to two females will have enough space in a thirty gallon cage to interact comfortably.
+A hatchling should go right into a small enclosure of up to five gallons until they reach 5-6 months old at which point should be moved into a ten-gallon enclosure.
+Around six months of age, the sex can be determined by the hemipenile bulge and males should be separated in their enclosure.
+Females can live communally as long as they are all around the same size and fed regularly.
+Adults can thrive in fifteen to twenty-gallon enclosures alone.
+For every addition to the enclosure such as a mate, you should increase the cage size by 5 gallons.
+A breeding trio of one male for two females will have enough space in a thirty-gallon cage to interact comfortably.

 Temperature, Humidity & Lighting